11 Ways To Figure Out Why You Feel Like “What’s wrong with me”

 • “I’m a burden to others.”

-Remember that our thoughts are not facts.
-Just because we think, “What’s wrong with me?” doesn’t mean it’s true.
-We can challenge our negative thoughts and develop more realistic and positive beliefs about ourselves.
+Remember that thoughts are not facts.
+We may think, “What’s wrong with me?” yet it’s not true.
+We can change our negative thinking and establish a more realistic and positive self-image.

 2. Feeling Stuck

-• We may need to learn how to change.
-Even if we want to change, we may need to figure out where to start.
-We may feel helpless.
+• We may need to adapt.
+If we wish to change, we may need a starting point.
+We may feel powerless.

 These thoughts can be disturbing, but we will soon see how you can cope.